 Data Security: Your laptop should not be the only place you store copies of academic and professional files.
 Consider the following options to ensure multiple copies of important work:

-- Use of a portable USB hard drive to backup.
+- Portable USB hard drive backups.

 - Copy or sync to other PCs you own, such as a desktop.

 Hardware Problems: The IT staff deals with a regular stream of laptop hardware problems and is quite experienced.
 They should be your first stop before deciding what to do next.
 Warranty versus non-warranty repair options must be sorted out.
-If a hard drive or mother board is failing, the staff can often slave the hard drive to another machine and salvage personal data files for you.